JagadishSivakumar/Brain-Tumour-Segmentation/README.md

 Thus, our model processes sequentially each 2D axial image (slice) where each pixel is associated with different image modalities namely; T1, T2, T1C and
 FLAIR.
 ![](modalities.PNG)

+Check Experiments and Results in the resource pdf to know about the BRAT dataset.
 ## Changes
  - The reference paper uses two-way training process but in the code 'weighted-categorical-loss' function for which weights are calculated per slice basis.
+ (Two path CNN Architecture) - It has 2 paths:
+ * local path - focusing on details
+ * global path - focused on context
+ (average of output from each path trained seperately)
  - Batch normalizations is used instead of dropouts, it smoothens optimization curve.
  ![](batch1.png)
  ![](batch2.png)